-Vedanta Shares Fall 5% After SC Refuses Concessional Diesel Purchases
+Vedanta Shares Fall Over 4% After SC Refuses Concessional Diesel Purchases

-On 23 March 2026, shares of Vedanta Ltd fell more than 5% to reach ₹637 after the Supreme Court ruled that it could not buy diesel at discounted prices.
+On 23 March 2026, shares of Vedanta Ltd fell 4.11% to close at ₹644.60 after the Supreme Court ruled that it could not buy diesel at discounted prices.
 The ruling may increase operating costs and put pressure on the company’s margins.

 Previously, the Bombay High Court had ruled that Vedanta cannot procure high-speed diesel (HSD) using Form C, through which companies can buy certain goods at lower tax rates under the Central Sales Tax framework.